Your money-making expert. Financial journalist, TV and radio personality.

-It’s getting harder to make a good profit on charity shop items now, not least because charity shops are becoming more savvy and raising prices.
+It’s getting harder to make a good profit on charity shop items now, not least because charity shops are becoming savvier and raising prices.

 In fact some charity shops even have eBay departments which try to sale their most valuable goods on eBay before they even reach the shop shelves.
 There’s still profit to be made, but it takes more effort and a little more luck these days.

 Equally, don’t forget to take into account the potential costs you will incur.
-If you sell on eBay they will take a cut of what you make and if you sell at a car boot sale you will have to pay for your slot.
-Also think of the travel costs if you plan on going far to find the right items to sell.
-And there’s one more thing to bear in mind…tax.
+If you sell on eBay, they will take a cut of what you make and if you sell at a car boot sale you will have to pay for your slot.
+Also, think of the travel costs if you plan on going far to find the right items to sell.
+Oh, and there’s one more thing to bear in mind…tax.

-Unfortunately, if you aim to make money by reselling goods on a regular basis then you are going to have to declare it.
+Unfortunately, if you aim to make money by selling charity shop items on a regular basis then you are going to have to declare it.
 If you frequently sell on sites like eBay, HMRC will realise and could fine you if you’re not paying the correct amount of tax.

 For more information read our article ‘making extra money – Do I have to pay more tax?’

-Before we deal with the practicalities of making money buying and selling items from charity shops, you have to decide whether it is something you feel comfortable doing.
+Before we deal with the practicalities of making money selling charity shop items, you have to decide whether it’s something you feel comfortable doing.

-Some people, quite understandably, think it is wrong to make money selling on items bought from a charity shop.
+Some people, quite understandably, think it is wrong to make money selling charity shop items.
 Charity shops, they say, are there to help the poor and disadvantaged, so looking to make a profit from items you bought there is distasteful.
 Some people may also feel unhappy donating their items to charity if people are going to be making a profit from them.

 You must decide how you feel about this, and only do what you feel comfortable doing.
-However, there are reasons why making a profit from charity items might, actually, be helpful all round.
+However, there are reasons why making a profit from charity items might be helpful all round.